Right to Farm Site Selection GAAMP needs local government attention

 “An ordinance that has the effect of totally prohibiting a particular land use within a township is impermissible in the absence of special circumstances. . . .
 A zoning ordinance that totally excludes an otherwise legitimate use carries with it a strong taint of unlawful discrimination and a denial of equal protection of the law with regard to the excluded use. . . .
 A zoning ordinance may not totally exclude a lawful land use where (1) there is a demonstrated need for the land use in the [municipality] or surrounding area, and (2) the use is appropriate for the location” (English v.
 Augusta Township, 204 Mich.
 App.
 33 (1994))

-Regardless which of the above options are decided upon, a livestock operation already existing and legally started under the former zoning, RTFA, and GAAMPs will be a nonconforming use and must be allowed to continue, even if it is in a Category 4 site.
+It is important to note that, a livestock operation already existing and legally started under the former zoning, RTFA, and GAAMPs will be a nonconforming use and must be allowed to continue, even if it is in a Category 4 site.

 Finally, it is normal, each year, for advisory committees to the Michigan Commission of Agriculture and Rural Development to review each GAAMP and update them so they continue to reflect best science and best practices for farm operations.
 Usually in January or February of each year, the Commission is adopting updated versions of the GAAMPs.
 Thus, local zoning authorities should expect revisions and changes to GAAMPs each year.
-Bookmarking/Favoriting the webpage where current GAAMPs are made available and regularly checking that webpage is wise.
+Bookmarking the webpage where current GAAMPS are made available and regularly checking that webpage is wise.

 - Focus on community food, local food and the small farmer: Changes to Site Selection GAAMP mean communities have greater opportunity to plan for food systems